HYF-Class21/agile-development-group2-hyf-redesign/planning/development-strategy.md

 ---

-## 1. Navigation Bar for program page
+## 1. Title & Navigation Bar for program page

 - This user story is developed on branch `program-index`.